Ceremony FAQs

 I always explore a variety of possible rituals and symbolic gestures with couples, including traditional Scottish ones, like handfasting, quaich or oathing stone, and others popular all over the world.
 There will also be plenty of opportunity to discuss the creation of new and totally personal rituals.

-Can we include children in the ceremony?
+Can we include children in our ceremony?

 It is always a pleasure, and good fun, to have children involved in ceremonies.
 There are many options and I always work closely with couples to find the right ones for their ceremony, and those that will suit the children involved.